MORLab/sssMOR/CONTRIBUTING.md

 # Contributing to sssMOR

 Contributions to sssMOR are welcome, as we try to keep the software up to date with **newest MOR routines** and **numerical linear algebra** algorithms.

 In the following are a few guidelines to respect when developing code for sssMOR.

+If you have any questions on how to contribute, just get in touch with us at sssMOR@rt.mw.tum.de.

 ## Styleguide
 The file ``programmingGuidelines.m`` contains some general programming and naming rules aimed at improving the quality of the code, its readability and the overall functionality.
 Here is a summary of the most important points.

-REFERENCES:
-[1] Johnson (2014): MATLAB Style Guidelines 2.0
-[2] Hung (1999): The Pragmatic Programmer

-1. Naming conventions
+### Naming conventions
 - general variable and function names should be mixed-case, starting with a lower case, and be self explainatory.
 Acronyms should be lower case.
 Underscores should be avoided!
 Abbreviations should be avoided unless they are commonly used in the domain
 ```
 krylovSubspace, shift, reducedOrderModel, html, tum
 rom = reducedOrderModel %examples of acceptable abbreviations
 fom = fullOrderModel
 ```

-- amounts, number of objects: n<Objects>
+- amounts, number of objects: n*Objects*
 ```
 nShifts, nPoints
 ```